FriskyElectrocat/FESSolarCalculator/README.md

 There is only one class: `FESSolarCalculator`

-* need: basic calculation object with `-init`
-    * can be given date and location objects later
 * pass in date and time to get back new object with `-initWithDate:location:`
 * limit what calculations are done with `-initWithDate:location:mask:`
     * see the `FESSolarCalculationType` enum for the types of calculations